We all know how to make good old fashioned scones but what about more flavoursome ones that pack a real sweet punch?

 1 and 1/2 cups caramel bits

-Prepare cookie sheet with parchment paper.
+- Prepare a cookie sheet with parchment paper.
 Set aside.

-Fold in baked apple and the caramel pieces and gently blend in throughout the dough.
+- Fold in the baked apple and the caramel pieces and gently blend in throughout the dough.

-If dough is too sticky, add more flour.
+- If the dough is too sticky, add more flour.

-After kneading dough, remove from bowl, and place on a flat, floured surface, then work the dough for a couple of minutes.
+- After kneading the dough, remove it from the bowl, and place it on a flat, floured surface, then work the dough for a couple of minutes.

-Shape dough into a round shape with your hands.
-Lightly roll with a floured rolling pin, sprinkling more flour on dough to prevent dough from sticking to rolling pin or surface.
-You want dough to be at least half a cm thick.
+- Shape dough into a round shape with your hands.
+Lightly roll with a floured rolling pin, sprinkling more flour on the dough to prevent dough from sticking to the rolling pin or surface.
+You want the dough to be at least half a cm thick.

-Transfer each piece of dough onto a lined tray and place into preheated oven.
+- Transfer each piece of dough onto a lined tray and place it into the preheated oven.